TheOdinProject/curriculum/foundations/javascript_basics/problem_solving.md

 If you haven't seen this before and it looks strange, it's actually straightforward.
 We declare a variable `i` and assign it 1: - AKA the start of our loop (**NOTE**: Most the time, programmers find themselves looping from 0.
 Due to the needs of our program, we're starting from 1).
 The second clause, `i <= answer` is our condition.
 We want to loop until `i` is greater than `answer`.
 The third clause, `i++` tells our loop to increment `i` by 1 every iteration.
 As a result, if the user input 10, this loop would print numbers 1 - 10 to the console.

-With that working, lets move on to the next problem: If the current number is divisible by 3 then print `Fizz`.
+With that working, let's move on to the next problem: if the current number is divisible by 3, then print `Fizz`.

 ~~~javascript
 let answer = parseInt(prompt("Please enter the number you would like to FizzBuzz up to: "));